very-good-science/data-ethics-club/_sources/join_in/join_in.md.txt

 Discussion Prompts:
 - **Q1**: Do you think that power usage by data centres should be made public record?
 Is this practical?
-- **Q2**: How much are debates/misunderstandings on data centre power useage polarised by existing positions on generative AI?
+- **Q2**: How much are debates/misunderstandings on data centre power useage polarised by existing positions on environmental issues/generative AI?
 - **Q3**: How should academics handle these sorts of disagreements?

 ### 11th February 2026